InstAI-Co/Realtek_RTS3916n_User_Manual/doc/connect_board.md

     <img src="../img/ifconfig.png" width="700">
 </div>

-Ensure both sides are on the same subnet; otherwise, the following step will fail.
-You can try "ping" command to check status.
+Ensure both sides are on the same IP subnet (set Ethernet as Static IP on PC); otherwise, the following step will fail.
+You can try "ping" command to check connection status.

 ```shell
 mount -t nfs -o nolock 192.168.XXX.XXX:/path/to/your/folder/ /mnt/